RPGash/PS-RPG/ReadMe.md

 Why?
 I love RPGs and PowerShell so thought it would be a good project.

+Want to try it out?
+If you do download and run it (a bif if haha), it is suggested to run the script then maximise the window before continuing.
+You can then adjust the font size with CTRL + mouse wheel to make sure everything fits on the screen correctly.

 # Requirements
 - PowerShell 7+ (needs manually installing)
   - https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5